Rakadar33/test_github_action/.github/pull_request_template.md

 - [ ] bbb

-## TODO after merging to main branch : Add a tag version for the new release
+## TODO after merging to main branch :
+- Add a tag version for the new release
-## TODO after merging to main branch : Check publication of Luos libraries are deployed on platformio registery (https://platformio.org/lib) (à automatiser)
+- Check publication of Luos libraries are deployed on platformio registery (https://platformio.org/lib) (à automatiser)